leiter2121/GPT-and-Bard-bot/README.md

 4. Set your OpenAI API key by replacing the value of `openai.api_key` in the script with your own OpenAI API key.

+5. Set you AWS Keys by replace the vaules in the `speak_text.py` and `speak_text2.py` scripts.

-5. Run the script using the following command:
+6. Run the script using the following command:

 ```shell
 test_fight.py